OpenLiberty/ci.gradle/docs/libertyDev.md

 | liberty.http.port | The port used for client HTTP requests. |
 | liberty.https.port | The port used for client HTTP requests secured with SSL (HTTPS). |

-In order to properly propagate the system properties from the gradle JVM running dev mode to the JVM(s) running your integration tests, you are required to configure your `build.gradle` to set the system properties for the test JVM(s).
+In order to properly propagate the system properties from the Gradle JVM running dev mode to the JVM(s) running your integration tests, you must configure your `build.gradle` to set the system properties for the test JVM(s).

-This can be done by setting specific properties for the test JVM
+This can be done by setting specific properties for the test JVM.
 ```groovy
 test {
     systemProperty 'liberty.hostname', System.getProperty('liberty.hostname')